uyuni-project/uyuni-docs/docs/container-setup.md

 task container:publish:uyuni LANGUAGES="en ja"
 ```

+`LANGUAGES=` selects the languages that are built.
+The `translations` step
+always processes every language, because po4a reads the `.po` files directly.

 ### Controlling concurrency

 PDF books build in parallel, one job for each core. `JOBS=` caps the count: